falkr/ttm4115/pages/tools-mqtt.md

 More information on the paho package can be found here: <a href="https://pypi.python.org/pypi/paho-mqtt/">https://pypi.python.org/pypi/paho-mqtt/</a>

+If there is an error in the `on_message()` function, you may not see an error and nothing is happening, and it may look as if the client doesn't receive any messages.
+To prevent such errors, add a `print('Message received!')` line at the start of the message so you see it was called.
+Make sure this first statement does not have any problems (like unkown variables) so that it does not fail.

+You can also place any code that could cause an error into a `try:` ... `except:` block to handle any exceptions locally.

+## Subscribe to system messages

+client.subscribe("$SYS/#")

 # Debugging With MQTT.FX

 MQTT.FX is a tool useful during development.